Family and Medical Leave

 - Short-notice deployment: A notification of an impending call or order to covered active duty seven or less calendar days prior to date of deployment.

-- Military events and related activities: Any official, military-sponsored ceremony/program/event, or any family support/assistance program/informational briefing sponsored or promoted by the military, military service organization, or the American Red Cross, that is related to the covered active duty or call to covered active duty status of a covered military member.
+- Military events and related activities: Any official, military-sponsored ceremony/program/event, or any family support/assistance program/informational briefing sponsored or promoted by the military, a military service organization, or the American Red Cross, that is related to the covered active duty or call to covered active duty status of a military member.

-- Financial and legal arrangements: Making or updating financial or legal arrangements to address the covered military member’s absence; or acting as the covered military member’s representative before a federal, state or local government agency to obtain, arrange or appeal military service benefits, either during covered active duty status or within the 90 days after that status ends.
+- Financial and legal arrangements: Making or updating financial or legal arrangements to address the military member’s absence; or acting as the military member’s representative before a federal, state or local government agency to obtain, arrange or appeal military service benefits, either during covered active duty status or within the 90 days after that status ends.

-- Counseling: Attending counseling provided by someone other than a healthcare provider for the employee, the covered military member, or a qualifying family member, if that counseling is necessitated by the covered active duty or call to covered active duty status of a covered military member.
+- Counseling: Attending counseling provided by someone other than a healthcare provider for the employee, the military member, or a qualifying family member, if that counseling is necessitated by the covered active duty or call to covered active duty status of a military member.

-- Rest and recuperation: Spending time with a covered military member who is on short-term, temporary, rest and recuperation leave during the period of deployment.
+- Rest and recuperation: Spending time with a military member who is on short-term, temporary, rest and recuperation leave during the period of deployment.

-- Post-deployment activities: Attending arrival ceremonies, reintegration briefings and events, and any other military-sponsored ceremony or program for a period of 90 days after the covered military member’s covered active duty status ends, or to address issues that arise from a military member’s death while on covered active duty status.
+- Post-deployment activities: Attending arrival ceremonies, reintegration briefings and events, and any other military-sponsored ceremony or program for a period of 90 days after the military member’s covered active duty status ends, or to address issues that arise from a military member’s death while on covered active duty status.

-- Additional activities: Addressing other events that arise out of a covered military member’s covered active duty or call to covered active duty status.
+- Additional activities: Addressing other events that arise out of a military member’s covered active duty or call to covered active duty status.
 The use of this leave and the duration of the leave must be approved by the employee’s supervisor and the Chief Human Resources Officer.

-Serious Health Condition: An illness, injury, impairment, or physical and mental condition that involves (a) in-patient care in a hospital, hospice, or residential medical care facility, or (b) continuing treatment by a health care provider.
-The FMLA is not intended to cover short-term conditions for which treatment and recovery are brief.
+Serious Health Condition: An illness, injury, impairment, or physical or mental condition that involves (a) in-patient care in a hospital, hospice, or residential medical care facility, or (b) continuing treatment by a health care provider.
+FML is not intended to cover short-term conditions for which treatment and recovery are brief.
 Examples of serious health conditions may include: heart attacks, heart conditions, most cancers, back conditions requiring extensive therapy or surgical procedures, strokes, respiratory conditions, appendicitis, pneumonia, emphysema, severe nervous disorders, injuries caused by serious accidents on or off the job, pregnancy, severe morning sickness, need for prenatal care, childbirth, and recovery from childbirth.
 A serious health condition includes treatment for a serious chronic condition that, if left untreated, would likely result in an absence of work for more than three days.